LordDestructor/Play-as-Blue/README.md

 # Play as Blue! - WIP
 Seems like Pokémon Blue Version is missing something?

-Well, this patch makes you feel more like Blue, the most powerful trainer in the world.
+Well, this patch makes you feel more like BLUE, the most powerful trainer in the world.

-You will become like him instead of using Red's Character.
+You will become like him instead of using RED's Character.

 OPTIMIZED FOR EMULATORS: You can get all 151 kinds of Pokémon without trading.

-Starters in Blue are:Charmander, Squirtle and Eevee.
+Starters in Blue are: Charmander, Squirtle and Eevee.

-Which Red choose as a starter?
-What will be Red's Team in the Indigo League?
+Which RED choose as a starter?
+What will be RED's Team in the Indigo League?

 Find out now!

 FEATURES TO BE ADDED IN THE FUTURE:
-- Red's Battle Theme.
+- RED's Battle Theme.

 There is a known issues:
-- When selecting a Pokémon, Professor Oak's speech doesn’t match due to different starters.
+- When selecting a Pokémon, Professor Oak's speech doesn’t match with the starters.

 Not compatible with (other hacks):
 - Pokeblue Spaceworld Backsprites